WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 3. *filter* - Optional argument: accepts an *AgentSessionFilters* object.
 This is used to filter results based on a user defined criteria, Refer [filtering section](#support-for-filtering-data) for more details.

-4. *extFilter* - Optional argument: accepts an *AgentSessionSpecificFilters* object.This is used to filter results based on a user defined criteria.
+4. *extFilter* - Optional argument: accepts an *AgentSessionSpecificFilters* object.This is used to filter results based on a user defined criteria; `filter` and `extFilter` are used to specify criteria for different fields.

-   > [!NOTE]
-   >
-   > `filter` and `extFilter` are used to specify criteria for different fields.
 Refer to the [filtering section](#support-for-filtering-data) for more details.

 5. *aggregations* - Optional argument: accepts a List of `AgentSessionV2Aggregation`, This is used to perform aggregations over data.
 Refer to the [aggregations section](#performing-aggregations) for more details.